Aryank47/speaker-diarization-recognition-for-multi-speaker-indian-conversations/README.md

 ## Results

-• The VAD F1-Score and Diarization Error Rate (DER) will be printed after evaluation, providing insights into the system’s accuracy.
+• The **VAD F1-Score** and **Diarization Error Rate (DER)** will be printed after evaluation, providing insights into the system’s accuracy.

 ## Future Work

-• Code-switching Recognition: Improve performance for multi-lingual conversations by incorporating more diverse datasets.
+• Code-switching Recognition: Improve performance for multi-lingual conversations by fine tuning the ASR model on more diverse datasets.